stan-dev/pystan2/README.rst

 |pypi| |travis| |appveyor| |zenodo|

+.. tip:: PyStan 3 is available for Linux and macOS users.
+Visit the `PyStan 3 documentation <https://pystan.readthedocs.io/en/latest/>`_ for details.
+PyStan 2 is not maintained.

 **PyStan** provides a Python interface to Stan, a package for Bayesian inference using the No-U-Turn sampler, a variant of Hamiltonian Monte Carlo.